-Radiology Info is designed to answer your questions related to the many radiologic procedures and therapies available to you and your family.
-The site provides you with information whether you're preparing for a baseline mammogram, learning more about your child's x-ray, or researching radiation oncology (cancer therapy) procedures.
+Get answers to your questions related to the many radiologic procedures and therapies available.
+This resource provides you with information, whether you're preparing for a baseline mammogram, learning more about your child's x-ray, or researching radiation oncology (cancer therapy) procedures.